 Buses are the most popular means of intercity travel in Chile.
 Long-distance buses connect all major destinations in the country, from cities to small villages.
 A number of bus companies offer efficient, clean and comfortable services across the country, and a selection of international bus services connect Chile to its South American neighbours.

-Trains used to play an important role in Chile’s transport system; however, they are no longer the most popular means of travel around the country, and services are limited.
+Trains used to play an important role in Chile’s transport system.
+However, they are no longer the most popular means of travel around the country and services are limited.
 Chile’s railways are operated by the state-owned Empresa de los Ferrocarriles del Estado (EFE).
-Train travel is restricted to the central regions of the country and there are some routes to neighbouring Peru and Bolivia.
-No national railways operate north of Santiago.
+Train travel is generally restricted to the central regions of the country and there are some routes to neighbouring Peru and Bolivia.

 Santiago, Valparaíso and Concepción all have metro systems.
 The metro in Santiago is the most convenient and cost-effective way of getting around the city, but congestion is common at peak times.